kubeovn/docs/docs/guide/prometheus-grafana.en.md

 kubectl apply -f https://raw.githubusercontent.com/kubeovn/kube-ovn/master/dist/monitoring/ovn-monitor.yaml
 ```

+The default interval for Prometheus pull is 15s, if you need to adjust it, modify the `interval` value in yaml.

 ## Import Grafana Dashboard

 Kube-OVN provides a predefined Grafana Dashboard to display control plane and data plane related metrics.